 More Issues on Pete's Radar

-One of the toughest challenges I endured during my youth and transition into adulthood was dealing with Dyslexia.
+One of the toughest challenges I endured during my youth and now as an adult has been dealing with Dyslexia.
 I am grateful my parents made sure I had the resources to succeed while receiving a quality education.
-It is my hope all kids in the county have adequate resources for their own education in order to achieve their dreams.
+It is my hope all kids in the county have adequate resources for their own education to achieve their dreams.

-We need better access to programs for students with disabilities and will also advocate for increased mental health services to create an educational climate that prevents bullying and alleviates academic pressure on our youth.
-One way to help students with disabilities (and all students for that matter) is to focus on smaller class sizes for individualized instruction and special services with a continued focus on per pupil spending.
+For our children to succeed, we must invest in early childhood education to close the achievement gap.
+I support Universal-Pre-K programs.
+We need better access to programs for students with disabilities and an increase mental health services to create an educational climate that prevents bullying and alleviates academic pressure.
 Additionally, as immigration remains a driving force for county population growth, cultural competency initiatives become more necessary for educators to have knowledge of a student's culture.

 The McKee-Beshers Wildlife Management Area in Poolesville is one of our environmental treasures in northern District 1, which many residents visit annually to witness the stunning acres of sunflowers.
 Even though one-third of the county's Agricultural Reserve is in District 1, many residents south of Poolesvile don't have the same abundance of green spaces in their neighborhoods, so it is important to preserve the spaces that do exist.
 As Kensington Mayor, I ensured that our parks and green spaces were maintained so residents could fully enjoy them.
 I intend to use this same balanced environmental approach on the County Council.
 A balanced approach to our environment helps serve the best needs of our citizens.
 That is why, beyond our wildlife areas, we must strive to find innovative approaches to be environmentally friendly.
 These approaches include doing our part to reduce CO2 omissions, enhancing solar energy, applying climate resilience through green roofing, and strengthening county composting and recycling programs.
 My experience as an urban planner and Mayor has taught me many things, but most important is to think outside of the box.
 As your Councilman, I will use this approach to not only help you enjoy our parks, but also to make Montgomery County an environmental leader in our state and our nation.